chakeson/Reading-order/reading-order/README.md

 - Siege of Terra page.

 - Improve text color changer for books.
+Use color-contrast CSS property when adoption is high enough.
+Check in August 2022.

 - Fix error resizing flickering/arrow line up.